RenzeLou/RenzeLou.github.io/_pages/about.md

 ## Updates:
 <!-- - **<font color="#dd0000">Important: Our group will move to Penn State University (PSU) in Jan.
 2023, and welcome more new members in the future!</font><br/>** -->
 - Feb.
 2023: One paper accepted by ICASSP 2023.
-It's my first time supervising an undergraduate through the whole project!
+It was my first time supervising undergraduates through the whole project!
 - Jan.
 2023: **Moved to Penn State University.** Goodbye, Temple.
 - Oct.
 2022: One paper accepted by EMNLP 2022.
 - Aug.
 2022: Began my PhD journey at Temple University.